 Noise, vibration and dust control

-Section 17 Obligation to notify and negotiate
+Section 17 Obligation to inform and consult

 Section 18 Passageway and yard maintenance and cleaning work